4 day Road Trip Itinerary – Banff National Park

 We flew into Calgary Airport and rented a car.
 The drive from Calgary to Banff is about 1 hour.
 There are many gorgeous luxury hotels in Banff but they come at a hefty price tag.
 We stayed at Banff Park Lodge, which I highly recommend for a budget friendly hotel.
 It is centrally located and just two blocks from the main street with all the bars, shopping, and restaurants.
 After checking in, we explored the downtown area before going to the Banff Gondola (only 5 minute drive from hotel).
 I read that you can hike up to the top, but it was getting late and I was antsy to see the view from above.
 So we paid the CA$56 and were at the top within 5 minutes.

-After the Gondola, we went to have drinks at Banff Avenue Brewing Co (their balcony overlooks the main street) and then dinner at Bear Street Tavern (delicious pizza!).
+After the Gondola, we had drinks at Banff Avenue Brewing Co (their balcony overlooks the main street) and then dinner at Bear Street Tavern (delicious pizza!).
 Both places were highly rated on Trip Advisor.

 Day 2 – Johnston Canyon & Peyto Lake: